davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 > [!NOTE]
 >
 > The `unwind` crate will continue to link to the system's `libunwind` which
-> will need to match the target modifiers used by the standard library to
+> will need to match the target modifiers used by the standard library to avoid
-> guarantee a successful build.
-Likewise, if `llvm-libunwind`,
+> incompatibilities.
+Likewise, if `llvm-libunwind`, `-Clink-self-contained=yes`
-> `-Clink-self-contained=yes` or `-Ctarget-feature=+crt-static` are used and the
+> or `-Ctarget-feature=+crt-static` are used and the distributed `libunwind` is
-> distributed `libunwind` is used then it will also need to match the target
+> used then it will also need to match the target modifiers of the standard
-> modifiers of the standard library to guarantee a successful build.
+> library to avoid incompatibilities.

 *See the following sections for future possibilities:*